partlyjadedyouth/exploring-donts-for-travelers/README.md

 ## Features

 - Client-side CSV parsing with graceful fallback data if the file is missing
-- Multi-city selection plus single activity/reason filters; every chart segment is clickable
+- Multi-city selection plus single activity/reason filters; every chart segment and legend chip is clickable
 - URL query params stay in sync so views can be bookmarked or shared without scroll jumps
 - Rule-based insight cards keyed off filters (city/activity/reason/video)
 - Deterministic label ordering and coloring so charts remain stable as filters change
+- Alluvial ribbon view to follow flows from city → activity → reason without losing context

 ## Stack